Train a Form Recognizer model with labels using the sample labeling tool

 - Display Name - the project display name

 - Security Token - Some project settings can include sensitive values, such as API keys or other shared secrets.
 Each project will generate a security token that can be used to encrypt/decrypt sensitive project settings.
-You can find security tokens in the Application Settings by clicking the gear icon in the lower corner of the left navigation bar.
+You can find security tokens in the Application Settings by clicking the gear icon at the bottom of the left navigation bar.

 - Source Connection - The Azure Blob Storage connection you created in the previous step that you would like to use for this project.